signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 > And he to me: "Remember now your science,
 > which says that when a thing has more perfection,
-> so much the greater is its pain or pleasure.""
+> so much the greater is its pain or pleasure."
 > --- Dante, *Inferno*, 6.
 106-109

 So far, you've been using *for* and *while* loops in R for iteration.
 There are, however, benefits to a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) approach.